• Free shipping on all orders

 Exercise & Sleeping Needs 🐇

 Exercise is essential for rabbits, and besides staying in their enclosure, they should have the freedom to roam around rabbit-proofed parts of your house.
 They should also have access to sunshine and fresh air, but they don’t do as well as outside rabbits.
-Their large ears and small size make them particularly susceptible to the cold and frostbite.
+Their large ears and small size make them particularly susceptible to cold and frostbite.

 But supervised time in an enclosed area outside on warm days would benefit your rabbit, giving them the space to run and the opportunity to forage for food.